gsalaman/ps_discord_audio/README.md

   * 4-wire cabyle itself
   * What's the cost effectiveness?
 * LM386.
 2 for proto.
 JLCPCB for after that.
 * Some sort of Mute Switch.
-Can use DPST for starters; 10 others for production.
+Can use SPDT for starters; 10 others for production.
 * 2 Dual-Gang pots for Proto.
 10 for production.
 * 1000 uF cap x2
 * .1 uF cap x4